 - Illness beliefs do not match the medical model for many newly diagnosed type 2 patients, and beliefs about the impact, and the future prognosis of diabetes, are correlated with depressive symptomatology at diagnosis.

 - Pilot data indicated the DESMOND course for newly diagnosed individuals changed important illness beliefs.
 At three-month follow-up there was a reported improvement in quality of life and metabolic control.

 A larger randomised controlled trial was conducted involving 824 adult patients in 207 general practices in 13 primary care sites in the UK.
 The results showed that, compared with patients who did not undergo the DESMOND Programme, there were greater improvements in weight loss and smoking cessation and positive improvements in beliefs about illness but there were no differences in HbA1c levels up to 12 months after diagnosis.

 How does it work?

 - It hopes to promote understanding of type 2 diabetes, allowing patients to be more knowledgeable about what will positively benefit their long-term health as they live with the condition.

-- The course aims to dispel any myths about the condition, and any illness beliefs that are false or potentially damaging.
+- The course aims to dispel any myths about the condition, together with any illness beliefs that are false or potentially damaging.

 - It should help patients to see their illness in a biomedical model, as well as the personal functional and social model that most use as their initial conceptual framework for understanding the impact of the illness.

-- It should enable patients to monitor their type 2 diabetes effectively, realise when their control is inadequate, and enable them to self-manage their lifestyle, nutrition and medication to bring about improvement in diabetic control, or know when to seek professional help.
+- It should enable patients to monitor their type 2 diabetes effectively, to realise when their control is inadequate and to self-manage their lifestyle, nutrition and medication in order to bring about improvement in diabetic control, or to know when to seek professional help.

 - It should enable them to be an active partner in the management of their type 2 diabetes, along with healthcare professionals.